Anshc22/Sportify-Hotkeys-Toastify-/README.md

 - Open Exe file downloaded from the releases.
 - Enter Client Id and Client Secret for Spotify generated before.
+  -**If after entering the creds for the first time it closes just reopen the exe.  **
 - Have Spotify App (Not the web version) opened in the background.

 ### Hotkeys